 So let me take this opportunity to resolve your curiosity.
 In this post I will attempt to clarify what SaaS is and to resolve this mystery once and for all.

 Let’s start with some nostalgia

 Today, it’s all about web services.
-Unpacking the CD has been replaced by signing-up for a new account (and validating your email address), the installation has been replaced by a speedy onboarding process, and everything else is history.
+Instead of unpacking the CD, you have to sign-up for a new account (and validating your email address).
+The installation has been replaced by a speedy onboarding process, and everything else is history.
 Today we’re all about ‘Software-as-a-Service’ baby!

 Oh, and by the way, don’t worry if you crave some nostalgia.
 The scratches on the back of your CD are still happening, they’re just in the form of ‘service downtime’ which are hopefully, for the most part, self-repairable.

 According to Gartner, all new entrants in the software market and 80% of historical vendors will offer subscription-based business models (although we’re still not sure how COVID-19 will affect this timeline).

 This is an amazing statistic.
 In the upcoming years, most of the organizations will be running on ‘SaaS Only Software Stack’.
 All of the categories will be filled with products that showcase their amazing capabilities using everyday updates, full accessibility wherever you are, granular notifications & alerts, reporting, adjustable pricing models, and many more cool new approaches.